underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 #### Tonight's Listings

-Print the following for every film: `"Tonight only!
+Starting with `directors`, print the following for every film: `"Tonight only!
 FILM NAME by DIRECTOR!"`

 <div class="solution">
 Println is used for its side-effects so we don't need to accumulate a result---we use `println` as a simple iterator: